 If it has been less than a year since your membership lapsed, you just need to pay the current year's dues to reinstate your membership.

-For resident and fellow members advancing to general membership, you may need to complete the General Member Advancement Form to confirm your completion of a psychiatric residency and eligibility for membership.
-Please contact the Membership Services Department with any questions about this process at 1-888-357-7924 or by email at email@example.com.
+If the last membership you had was as a resident or fellow and you have now completed training, you may need to complete the General Member Advancement Form to confirm your completion of a psychiatric residency and eligibility for membership.
+Please contact the Membership Services Department with any questions about this process at 1-888-357-7924 or by email at [email protected].

-District branches TSPP, GLIPS, and SCPS require reinstating members pay outstanding dues for the period from the time of membership lapse until the member was removed from the district branch’s rolls.
-TSPP, GLIPS, and SCPS will consider granting dues amnesty on a case-by-case basis.
+TSPP requires reinstating members pay outstanding dues for the period from the time of membership lapse until the member was removed from the district branch's rolls.
+SCPS has a one-time amnesty policy.
+TSPP and SCPS will consider granting dues amnesty on a case-by-case basis.
 However, past APA national dues are still eligible for dues amnesty.
-For the specific dues amount that would be required to reinstate or for additional information, please contact our Customer Service department at 1-888-357-7924 or firstname.lastname@example.org.
+For the specific dues amount that would be required to reinstate or for additional information, please contact APA Customer Service at 1-888-357-7924 or [email protected].

 The APA charges different dues rates for different member classes.
 Dues are reduced for the first six years of General Membership, to ease the burden of membership for early career psychiatrists.
-National dues for the APA are separate from district branch or area dues.
-The district branches set their own dues rates each year.
-District Branch dues can sometimes include additional charges for their larger Area or for smaller local chapters which they encompass.
+District branches, as separate organizations, set their own dues rates each year.
+District Branch may include charges for their larger Area or for assessments and/or local chapters.
 APA and District Branch dues rates.

 You may choose which branch you would like to belong to if you live in one and work in another.
 Most members choose to join the branch where they work, since the lobbying efforts of that branch will most affect their practice.

 No. If you are retired you may retain membership in the branch you belonged to when you retired.
-You will need to notify us by phone, mail or email that you wish to remain with your current district branch.
-In those cases, the automatic transfer process will be stopped.
+You will need to notify us by phone, mail, or email that you wish to transfer to your new district branch.

 Yes.
 The Society of Uniformed Services Psychiatrists is a district branch created specifically for members in the military, who may move frequently, and even live outside the country.
 If you are currently serving, you may choose to join the Uniformed Services branch, or you may choose to be a member of the district branch where you are living.
 If you join the branch where you live, you will be required to transfer your branch membership each time you move.
 When you are no longer in active service, you will need to transfer to the branch where you live or work.

-Resident-Fellow Members are automatically advanced to General Member (GM) status upon completion of psychiatry residency training.
-APA requires that members verify they meet the General Membership requirements by completing the GM Verification Form.
-If a Resident-Fellow Member is continuing training in a fellowship program, the information must be reported to APA on the GM Verification Form or email email@example.com so the member’s status can be changed back to Resident-Fellow Member.
+Resident-Fellow Members are automatically advanced to General Member (GM) status upon completion of psychiatry residency training, which can also be done off cycle (before or after August).
+APA requires that members verify they meet the General Membership requirements by completing the General Member Verification Form.
+If a Resident-Fellow Member is continuing training in a fellowship program, the information must be reported to APA on the General Member Verification Form or email [email protected] so the member's status can be changed back to Resident-Fellow Member.

-To be eligible for Fellowship, you must meet criteria to become an APA General Member and have board certification.
-The deadline for submission is September 1.
-Once your application has been submitted, your district branch has 30 days in which to provide comments before it's reviewed by the Membership Committee and voted upon by the Board of Trustees.
+To be eligible to become a Fellow of the APA (FAPA) or International Fellow of the APA (IFAPA), you must meet criteria to become an APA General Member and hold a board certification at any time.
+The deadline for submission for each year is September 1.
+Once your application has been submitted, your district branch has 15 days in which to provide comments before it's reviewed by the Membership Committee and voted upon by the Board of Trustees.
+View More about APA Fellows here

-Distinguished Fellows are nominated first by their district branches before being recommended for approval by the APA Membership Committee and voted upon by the Board of Trustees.
-Candidates for this category have to meet more comprehensive criteria, including significant achievement in several areas of psychiatry.
+Distinguished Fellows are nominated by their district branches before being recommended for approval by the APA Membership Committee and voted upon by the Board of Trustees.
+Candidates for this category must meet more comprehensive criteria, including significant achievement in several areas of psychiatry.
+These include:

 - Minimum of eight consecutive years as an APA General Member or Fellow